6 Inch Cake Recipe

 • Liquid: I was a firm believer in buttermilk before I did all this testing.
 Now I am a firm believer in sour cream.
 The difference in texture and flavor was mind blowing from the very first test.

-Step 8: Add the powdered sugar, cream and vanilla beat for about 5 minutes until it’s completely smooth.
+2. Add the powdered sugar and salt beat for about 5 minutes until it’s completely smooth.

 Frequently Asked Questions